austin-fleming/refound-introspection/README.md

 ## TODO:

+- Decide if we want to resolve user verification with a ZK solution.
+    - If Celo, ask contact if Plumo is ready.
-- If celo sponsors, should account record be tied to phone number instead?
+    - If Celo, should account record be tied to phone number instead?
 What might be our account recovery path?
+    - If Polygon, ask contact about PolygonID roadmap.
 - Cache server for query aggregates to improve on-chain query response.
     - (assuming we cover cost of some actions) command event -> on-chain write -> validate success -> cache invalidation event -> cache de-normalized query
     - This actually needs to be two services: cache + contract events